hyperdefined/ToolStats/README.md

 	<a href="https://wakatime.com/badge/user/992a7647-176a-477c-8086-e1abfba87ff4/project/0200f07a-f303-4103-a5f2-34b38c9c1fa4"><img src="https://wakatime.com/badge/user/992a7647-176a-477c-8086-e1abfba87ff4/project/0200f07a-f303-4103-a5f2-34b38c9c1fa4.svg" alt="wakatime"></a>
 </p>

-ToolStats is a small plugin that display various stats about tools.
+ToolStats is a Paper plugin that display various stats about tools.
 This plugin is inspired off of [GearStats](https://www.spigotmc.org/resources/gearstats.12960/).
 You can disable/enable which stats are shown on which tools via the config.
 Note: stats are tracked regardless of config setting.
 The config is to disable the lore on the item.

 Here is everything it tracks:
 * Blocks mined (pickaxes, shovels, axes, hoes, shears)